PCMR BUILDS

 Augmentations

-- If you want an Intel build: * Intel Edition
+If you want an Intel build: Intel Edition

-- Don't take our word for the case!
+Don't take our word for the case!
 Cases are subjective, pick one YOU LOVE, just make sure the video card and any aftermarket CPU cooler fit!
 You can find this on the product page of the case you want.
 We are somewhat partial to our collab with Lian Li, the O11 Vision.
-In case of doubt, or if you need help picking a case,ask for help from the community.
+In case of doubt, or if you need help picking a case, ask for help from the community.

 Frequently Asked Questions (FAQ)

-Last revised: August 4th 2024.
-Version 1.85.
+Last revised: March 9 2025.
 Provide feedback here.

 Q: Should I get AMD Ryzen or Intel Core?